julianchurchill/text-adventure-editor/README.md

 done
 ====

-DONE - [FEATURE] Locations have x,y saved in serialisation (also add to Java), when loaded in editor the position is restored.
+DONE - [FEATURE] Exits are drawn as a line with arrow heads from one location to another DONE - [FEATURE] Locations have x,y saved in serialisation (also add to Java), when loaded in editor the position is restored.
 DONE - [FEATURE] Locations have id in the graphic for quick reference.
 DONE - [FEATURE] Import button to load a model in a text file